opis/database/4.x/fetching-records.md

 **Important**{:.important}
-You should always [filter](filters.html) your records before handling the results of a query even if you use the `first` or the `column` method, otherwise you may have performance issues when querying over large data sets.
+You should always [filter](filters.html) your records before handling the results of a query, even if you use the `first` or the `column` method, otherwise you may encounter performance issues when querying over large data sets.
-{:.well .text-primary}
+{:.alert.alert-warning}

 ## Distinct results